Kyle Rolek, Retirement Planning Specialist

 How Will Inflation Impact Expenses In Retirement?

-Inflation will likely make your expenses go up over time.
+Inflation is likely to significantly increase expenses over time.

-The table below shows how a hypothetical retiree's expenses are projected to change throughout retirement as a result of inflation.
+The table below shows how a hypothetical retiree's expenses are projected to change throughout their retirement at age 65 until age 85 as a result of inflation.

 Won't they spend less on certain activities as they get older?
 Probably.

-However, I'll tell you from first-hand experience that I regularly see clients today in there 80s living very active lives.
-On average, people are leading healthier lives and staying active longer during retirement today than in years' past.
+However, on average people are leading healthier lives and staying active longer during retirement today than in years' past.

 Will Social Security Protect You From Inflation?